hanruihua/ir-sim/README.md

-# Intelligent-Robot-Simulator2
+# Intelligent Robot Simulator (ir_sim)

-**ir_sim:** A python based robot simulator framework for the intelligent robotics navigation and learning
+A python based robot simulator framework for the intelligent robotics navigation and learning

 ## Prerequisite